buddha-bar/bb-dashboard/Readme.md

 ##Basic and necessary To Do's regardless of changes.
   Push subscription services for etsy and webhooks for ebay must be installed.
   Figure out what is happening with ebay calls. (still making four returns?).
   User tokens need to be actually switched to session variables.
-Also consider if its safe to do so.
+Also consider if its safe to do so?

 ##Structural notes
   Credential checks should be allocated to middleware so they are run before all etsy/ebay etc calls.
 If A user tries to do something without 3rd party credentials they are automatically forwarded to the Ouath external service.